mscarey/AuthoritySpoke/docs/guides/template_strings.rst

 -----------------

-Here’s an example of a template string used to create a :class:`~authorityspoke.predicates.Predicate` object in AuthoritySpoke version 0.5:
+Here’s an example of a template string used to create a :class:`~nettlesome.predicates.Predicate` object in AuthoritySpoke version 0.5:

     >>> from authorityspoke import Predicate
     >>> parent_sentence = Predicate("$mother was ${child}'s parent")

 The phrase that we passed to
-the :class:`~authorityspoke.predicates.Predicate` constructor is used to create a Python template string. `Template strings <https://docs.python.org/3/library/string.html#string.Template>`__ are part of the Python standard library.
+the :class:`~nettlesome.predicates.Predicate` constructor is used to create a Python template string. `Template strings <https://docs.python.org/3/library/string.html#string.Template>`__ are part of the Python standard library.
 The dollar signs and curly